-An e. coli outbreak which had caused a spate of illnesses across several states in recent weeks appears to have spread once more, with the number of affected consumers reaching 149.
-Reported cases of e. coli originating from Romaine lettuce have originated from as many as 29 separate states.
+An E. coli outbreak that had caused a spate of illnesses across several states in recent weeks appears to have spread once more, with the number of affected consumers reaching 149.
+Reported cases of E. coli originating from Romaine lettuce have originated from as many as 29 separate states.
 129 of the 149 individuals involved have been interviewed about their illness, with around one half of those who participated reporting that they had been hospitalized as a direct result.
 Between May 2 and May 9, 28 more people have fallen ill, with the outbreak reaching four additional states.
 It should also be noted that the most recent instances may not have been reported yet, meaning the total could be considerably higher.

 FDA advice remains unchanged, stating that Romaine lettuce should be avoided unless it can be proven beyond all doubt that it did not originate from the Yuma, Arizona area.